 Jane Goodall and Diane Fossey made history with their pioneering research work to protect chimpanzees and apes.
 Rachel Carson, author of “Silent Spring,” raised awareness about the effect of pesticides in the environment, eventually leading to the banning of DDT and the creation of the Environmental Protection Agency.
 Young climate activist Greta Thunberg has made international headlines urging adults and other youth to action.

 These renowned champions of conservation are not alone.
-Countless other women in history blazed trails using science, exploration, activism, and advocacy to protect our environment.
+Countless other women in history blazed trails using science, exploration, activism, and advocacy to protect our environment as women are more fierce and independent now more than ever they work, go out and live by themselves, they can even have fun with accessories from this Womanizer pro 40 review if they want to.
 I’d like to tell you about three women you have probably never heard of but who have changed our world.

 Restoring her native country of Kenya and raising communities from poverty, Wangari Maathai (1940-2011) was among 300 African students chosen to attend college in the United States in 1960.
 Studying biology, she returned to Kenya with a bachelor and master’s degree in science.
 In Kenya, she taught women to plant trees in deforested areas, producing a sustainable source of income which helped raise women out of poverty.
 In 2004, she won the Nobel Peace Prize– the first African woman and environmentalist to win the award.
 Her Greenbelt Movement provided jobs for more than 30,000 women and planted 51 million trees.
 Wangari reforested her country as she fought for women’s rights, prison reform, and the politically oppressed.